Lecturing is what professors do. Preachers preach. Sellers are expected to ‘sales’ talk.

 However, a really good salesperson knows that he or she must actively listen just as much--not to the sound of his or her own voice--but to the client.

 It’s almost a reflex to immediately launch into presenting all the facts, features and the benefits of a product or service.
 Here’s the pitfall: we are assuming to know and understand what the client is looking for.
 We end up wasting time: theirs and ours.
-How do we get them to talk?
+How do we increase our solar sales?
+Know what the clients really want.
+And how do we get them to talk?
 By asking questions.

 Here are four reasons why you should make your clients talk more.